aryandevtyagi10/aryandevtyagi10/README.md

 🎶 Retro music enthusiast
 📜 History nerd—random dates and trivia always welcome!
 📚 Lifelong learner—because stacking my brain with facts is a hobby.
 📩 Let’s connect!
-Reach out at <a href="👨‍💻 Hey there!
-I'm Aryan, a passionate Computer Science student halfway through my degree.
-I’m diving deep into both front-end and back-end development, constantly exploring new technologies to sharpen my skills.
-With hands-on experience as a web developer in the restaurant industry, my goal is to build creative, innovative, and (sometimes) downright fun projects! 🚀

-🛠 Currently Learning:
-🐍 Python
-☕ Java
-🌐 JavaScript
-💡 Ask me anything!
-I love sharing knowledge, helping others, and growing both as a developer and as a person.

-🎭 Beyond Code:
-⚽ Die-hard sports fan (Cricket, Football... and yes, I suffer every weekend watching Chelsea play 💀) 🎶 Retro music enthusiast
-📜 History nerd—random dates and trivia always welcome!
-📚 Lifelong learner—because stacking my brain with facts is a hobby.
-📩 Let’s connect!
 Reach out at <a href="aryandevtyagi10@gmail.com">aryandevtyagi10@gmail.com</a>
 <br>